bisacciamd/cviBaker/README.md

 # Tutorial

-cviBaker is a Shiny app that processes XML reports exported from CVi42 and creates a CSV file suitable for upload to a paired REDCap server.
+cviBaker is a Shiny app that processes cardiac magnetic resonance imaging (CMR) reports exported from CVi42 and creates a CSV file suitable for upload to a paired REDCap server.
 This tutorial will guide you through the steps to use this app.

 ## Prerequisites